RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Misc0/2025-07-29_conservatives_ethnic.md

 You will find it incredibly unpopular and egoism confronting to view this in terms of media ecology and not make it about ethnic / skin color (blacks vs. whites).

-As Joseph Campbell described it, **everybody, 100.0% are wrong*, it is not popular at all to face up to the reality of the fiction attraction problem.
+As Joseph Campbell described it, ***everybody, 100.0% are wrong***, it is **not popular at all** to face up to the reality of the fiction attraction problems.

 Half + half = total, all, everyone

-“Half the people in the world think that the metaphors of their religious traditions, for example, are facts.
+* “Half the people in the world think that the metaphors of their religious traditions, for example, are facts.
 And the other half contends that they are not facts at all.
-As a result we have people who consider themselves believers because they accept metaphors as facts, and we have others who classify themselves as atheists because they think religious metaphors are lies.”
-― Joseph Campbell, Thou Art That: Transforming Religious Metaphor
+As a result we have people who consider themselves believers because they accept metaphors as facts, and we have others who classify themselves as atheists because they think religious metaphors are lies.” ― Joseph Campbell, Thou Art That: Transforming Religious Metaphor

 &nbsp;